Spy's Suspicious Spouse

-- Pretty much the entire plot of True Lies is an inverted example.
+- The plot of True Lies is an inverted example.

-- Not spies, but close enough: Mr. and Mrs. Smith
+- Not spies, but close enough: Mr. & Mrs. Smith

 - The Incredibles: Mrs. Incredible gets suspicious when she finds a tear in her husband's old costume (and in the outtakes, what she thinks is Affair Hair on his suit).